If you have begun hearing from a company called Advanced Collection Services, it is likely because you have missed a payment recently.

 They are very persistent and can even be aggressive in their pursuits.
 However, this is not the worst part about dealing with a debt collector.

-Before they can legally collect your debt, Advanced Collection Services has to contact the major credit bureaus and open a collection account on your credit report.
+Before they can legally collect your debt, they have to contact the major credit bureaus and open a collection account on your credit report.

 This entry shows that they are in possession of the debt and can pursue you for payments.